tendermint/farming/x/farming/spec/04_messages.md

-	StartTime          time.Time    // start time of the plan EndTime            time.Time    // end time of the plan EpochRatio         sdk.Dec      // distributing amount by ratio }
+	StartTime          time.Time    // start time of the plan EndTime            time.Time    // end time of the plan EpochRatio         sdk.Dec      // distributing amount by ratio RewardDenoms       []string     // the whitelist of reward coin denoms that this plan will distribute }
 ```